Major: Human Services

 “Both of these scholarships were incredibly helpful financially and emotionally,” she said.
 “Financially, they allowed me to continue to pursue my educational goals while volunteering at local agencies.
 Emotionally, they helped fuel my ambition and inspired me to continue to work hard in my studies.”

-“I feel like COD sets such a high standard for education that the first school I attended could not even compete with,” Cain said.
+“I feel like College of DuPage sets such a high standard for education that the first school I attended could not even compete with,” Cain said.
 “The professors I had in my time at COD have been amazing.
 They truly care about you and want you to succeed.
 The Human Services program has such great relationships with agencies within DuPage County that it makes networking almost effortless.
 I also had the privilege of working in the Human Services office as a student aide, so that further helped with the networking aspect.

 “Thanks to my teachers, the scholarships and the never-ending support from my husband, I am proud to say that I graduated from COD with a 4.0 GPA.”